- Log In

 The World Golf Awards™ Winner Trophy and Winner Wall Plaque are perfect to showcase your achievement of being voted the best of the best within World Golf Awards.

-The latest issue from our media partner, Destination Golf Magazine, is out now.Read online
+The latest issue from our media partner, Best in Travel Magazine, focuses on the 2015 World Golf Awards winners.Read online

 The 3rd annual World Golf Awards returns to the spectacular Conrad Algarve, Portugal on Saturday, 12th November 2016.
 Celebrating excellence in golf tourism, the ceremony will mark the climax of an exclusive weekend of activities, which will include the opportunity to play on the newly-landscaped North Course, at the famous Quinta do Lago Resort, in the World Golf Awards Classic.